University of the Ozarks: Athletics

-The University of the Ozarks Eagles are a member of the NCAA Division III and compete in the American Southwest Conference against schools from the states of Louisiana, Mississippi, and Texas.
+The University of the Ozarks Eagles are a member of the National Collegiate Athletic Association (NCAA) Division III and compete in the Southern Collegiate Athletic Conference against schools from the states of Arkansas, Colorado, Louisiana, and Texas and are affiliate members of the St. Louis Intercollegiate Athletic Conference for men's wrestling.
 The university offers competition in baseball, men's and women's basketball, men's and women's cross country, men's and women's soccer, softball, and men's and women's tennis.
 In 2014, cheer & STUNT, wrestling, and men's and women's indoor and outdoor track were added.
 In 2016, the university added men's and women's swimming.

-The Eagles competed in the Arkansas Intercollegiate Conference of the National Association of Intercollegiate Athletics (NAIA) from 1947 to 1995.
+The Eagles competed in the Arkansas Intercollegiate Conference of the National Association of Intercollegiate Athletics (NAIA) from 1947 to 1995 and in the American Southwest Conference of NCAA Division III from 1996 to 2024.